- You are here:

 Many of Scotland’s local authorities state quite openly that they wish to keep appeals, against the valuations on which local property taxes are based, to a targeted minimum, sometimes as little as 2 per cent.
 Local authorities, egged on by the Scottish Executive, have adopted a ‘right first time’ maxim throughout this year’s valuation process in the hope that the numbers of appeals, and the time they take to process, can be kept within their targeted range.

 Valuation and tax take throughout the country should be paramount.
 Though I am prepared to recognise that this is the goal to which the assessor’s service continues to strive.
 The prevailing attitude among assessors in this round of valuations might be interpreted by some as one of; I question the appropriateness of such an approach from professionals who for many years have been lauded both for their skill and independence of mind.

 Usually highly skilled ones at that, and not yet by computers, consequently, however, they can often be subject to human error.
 In the normal course, the valuation for tax purposes was based on the floor area.
-Just as a talented pub landlord can turn a down-at-heel pub into a popular attraction by offering something different, a determined and gifted hotel entrepreneur is capable of developing a business that stands out from the corporate crowd when he or she gets the opportunity.
+His first experience had been in 1978, when the DHSS successfully applied for judicial review of a benefit tribunal decision.Julian’s decisions as Pensions Ombudsman are, of course, subject to appeal by right on a point of law, and he is now no stranger to the courts.

 Considering that it is home to just over under half of the city’s 600,000-strong population, not to mention a further fifth as many again in the surrounding leafy suburbs, Glasgow’s south side has never exactly been over-provisioned with quality hotels.
 Not surprisingly then, there is a vigorous market for those which do exist,